 A ‘hospital’ or almshouse for old people was built in Norwich in 1688.

-In the 18th century wool manufacture was still the main industry in Norwich.
+In the 18th century wool manufacturing was still the main industry in Norwich.
 Wool was exported to North America.
 There were many imports into Norwich including tea, silk, and porcelain from the Far East.
 Tobacco from North America.
 Sugar, rum, and mahogany from the West Indies.
 Fish was brought by ship from Great Yarmouth and coal from Newcastle.
 Leatherworking was still an important industry in Georgian Norwich.
 Brewing flourished in this century.
 In the late 18th century some silk was woven in Norwich.

-Meanwhile Bethel Hospital for the mentally ill was built in 1714.
+Meanwhile, Bethel Hospital for the mentally ill was built in 1714.

 For the well-off life grew more comfortable during the 18th century.
 The first newspaper in Norwich began publication in 1721.
 An Assembly House was built in Theatre Street in 1754 where people could play cards and attend balls.
 The first bank was founded in 1756.